microsoft/vscode-docs/docs/devcontainers/containers.md

 ### Features spec and distribution

-Features are an active proposal in the open-source [Development Containers Specification](https://containers.dev).
+Features are a key part of the open-source [Development Containers Specification](https://containers.dev).
 You can review [more information about how Features work](https://containers.dev/implementors/features) and their [distribution](https://containers.dev/implementors/features-distribution).

 ## Pre-building dev container images